bgp/stayrtr/README.md

 INFO[0002] New update (112215 uniques, 112215 total prefixes).
 ```

-For instance, if the original JSON fetched contains the ROA: `10.0.0.0/24-24 AS65001`,
+For instance, if the original JSON fetched contains the VRP: `10.0.0.0/24-24 AS65001`,
 it will be removed.

 The JSON exported by StayRTR will contain the overrides and the file can be signed again.
-Others StayRTR can be configured to fetch the ROAs from the filtering StayRTR:
+Others StayRTR can be configured to fetch the VRPs from the filtering StayRTR:
 the operator manages one SLURM file on a leader StayRTR.

 ## Debug the content